georged/enabler/content/post/introduction.md

 ### On writing

 There are many channels available to express yourself.
 Podcasts, vlogs, training videos, public speaking, wiki, and many others.
 The predominant one is, of course, writing.
 However if you want people to listen and you want to build the audience, you have to deliver.
 Time after time.
-Just because you have a great idea and would like to share it with the world does not mean starting a blog.
+Just because you have one or two great ideas and would like to share them with the world does not mean starting a blog.
 There is a saying coined by a famous Russian writer and satirist Mikhail Zhvanetsky (Михаи́л Жване́цкий)[^2] (translation is mine)

 > Writing is like peeing - do it when you can no longer hold it in
 >